How to Liquidate a Company in Dubai, UAE

 Utility and communications bills must also be cleared and No Objection Certificates obtained from the service providers, such as DEWA in Dubai and du / Etisalat.

 The Government approved company liquidator then submits a Final Audit Report which certifies that all outstanding dues have been settled to the satisfaction of the creditors and that there are no further claims pending upon the company.
 The Department of Economic Development then issues the Liquidation Certificate, which states that the process of company liquidation has ended.
 With this, the company ceases to exist for all legal and official purposes.

 It is always recommended that all creditors be paid prior to commencing the liquidation process, so that any possible delays are avoided.
 If you need help with company liquidation in Dubai or anywhere else in the United Arab Emirates, you need to get in touch with an approved liquidator.
 FlyBiz is one of the approved liquidators in Dubai and can be reached at +971 55 113 4789 for assistance with company liquidation in Dubai and the rest of the United Arab Emirates.

 Involuntary Liquidation happens when creditors a company approach the Court for liquidation of the company and its assets.
 A Liquidator is appointed by the court, which liquidates the assets of the company and pays back the creditors from the proceeds.
-In case these are not sufficient to clear the outstanding financial liabilities of the company, the company is liquidated and one or more experts appointed by the Court work with the business owner(s) to clear the remaining debt within a period of three years.
+With Company Liquidation Services in Dubai, a Liquidator is appointed by the court, which liquidates the assets of the company and pays back the creditors from the proceeds.